DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/parameters-overview.md

 ## Use Parameters

-Report parameters pass data to a report before it has been generated in Print Preview.
-You can let users specify parameter values.
+Report parameters pass data to a report before it is generated in Print Preview.
+You can specify parameter values.

 Use report parameters in the following cases: